 I’m now 56 and post menopausal.

 What has been the most challenging thing to deal with?

-To be honest, I haven’t really suffered much because as soon as I started with night sweats it dawned on me that I was menopausal and I started HRT.
+To be honest, I haven’t really suffered much from menopause symptoms.
+As soon as I started with night sweats it dawned on me that I was menopausal and I started HRT.
 Leading up to that, I experienced a lot of breast tenderness and some anxiety.

 Have there been any positive symptoms?

-The positives are not having periods (I have the Mirena coil in but I’m pretty sure they would have stopped by now!), no more sore boobs and no more PMT.
+The positives are not having periods.
+I have the Mirena coil in but I’m pretty sure they would have stopped by now, so no more sore boobs and no more PMT.